 John C. Donovan Lecture Fund (1990): Established by colleagues, friends, and members of the Donovan family, through the leadership of Shepard Lee '47, this fund is used to support a lecture in the field of political science.
 (Contact: Department of Government and Legal Studies)

 Corydon Dunham Open Forum Fund (2007): The annual income of the fund, established by Corydon B. Dunham Jr. '47, is used to educate students to the First Amendment values of free press and free speech.
 The fund promotes the sense of community and learning at the College through special speakers, courses, open forums, panel discussions, lectures, receptions, and other events underscoring the First Amendment values so vital to maintaining and nurturing an informed citizenry in a democratic society.
-(Contact: Department of Government and Legal Studies)
+(The Corydon Dunham fund is managed by the Library)

 Blythe Bickel Edwards Fund (2001): Established by the Board of Trustees, alumni, and friends of the College in honor of Blythe Bickel Edwards, the income from this fund is used to support the creation, performance, and appreciation of all forms of art, music, and performance.
 (Managed by the Lectures and Concerts Committee)